ChengCalvin/2048-funchallenge/README.md

 Built a 2048 Clone to practice React Typescript with Material UI styling.
-Currently spawning 2 tile...

 __________________________________________________________________________________________________________